khairulx/deck-of-cards/README.md

 ## Virtual Enviroment:
  Homestead
 - Vagrant This will allow us to use the Homestead box.
 Installation is a step-by-step process.
 - Virtualbox This is the virtualisation software used with Vagrant.
-Vagrant works with other programs, but this is the most popular and  is free.
-Installation is again a step-by-step process.

 ## Install Homestead directly into your project

 ```
-git clone git@github.com:khairulx/deck-of-cards.git deck_of_cards
+git clone git@github.com:khairulx/deck-of-cards.git deck-of-cards

-cd deck_of_cards
+cd deck-of-cards

 composer require laravel/homestead --dev

-cp env.example .env
+cp .env.example .env

 - Windows
 vendor\\bin\\homestead make